ct388/Mock-Dashboard/README.md

 # Mock Workflow Management Dashboard

-A responsive front-end workflow management dashboard built with Vite + Reac to demonstrate data-driven designs and state management (using React state).
+A responsive front-end workflow management dashboard built with Vite + React to demonstrate data-driven designs and state management (using React state).
 The application allows users to view, search, filter, and manage requests through an interactive interface.

 ## Deployed App